 Firstly enjoy the fantastic views over Edinburgh and the castle in this short video produced by Visit Scotland.

-Follow that up on a virtual tour around the castle itself.
-Certainly a great way to inspire you to start planning that trip to Edinburgh!
+Follow that up with a virtual tour around the castle itself.
+Certainly, a great way to inspire you to start planning that trip to Edinburgh!

 A popular area for visitors to the Highlands of Scotland is Loch Ness.

 Why not take a look for Nessie on this virtual tour of Loch Ness?
-The stunning Scottish loch famous for harbouring an elusive monster was mapped by google by divers using underwater cameras.
+The stunning Scottish loch near Inverness is famous for harbouring an elusive monster was mapped by google by divers using underwater cameras.

 Why not take a look!
-If you see a monster do let us know….
+If you see the Loch Ness monster do let us know…

 The Giant’s Causeway